Financial Aid and Scholarships

 What steps do you need to complete?

-1. Complete your CADAA application, you will need the following documents (2023-2024, 2024-2025)
+1. Complete your CADAA application, you will need the documents shown on this list

-2. Create a Web Grants for Students Account to monitor your Cal Grant Award
+2. Create a Web Grants for Students account to monitor your Cal Grant Award

 4. Submit any documents that are requested by Financial Aid Office through MyVerify